 Kāi Tahu, Te Ātiawa, Ngāti Tama, Ngāti Mutunga

-Director, Ngāi Tahu Māori Health Research Unit; Senior Lecturer (Māori Health)
+Director, Ngāi Tahu Māori Health Research Unit; Associate Professor (Māori Health)

-I am the unit director, as well as a senior lecturer within the Department of Preventive and Social Medicine.
-I am also the Co-Deputy Director of Ngā Pae o te Māramatanga, New Zealand’s Māori Centre of Research Excellence (CoRE).
-I have a background in Māori medical genetics and have worked in the department for over 10 years.
+I am the unit director, as well as an Associate Professor within the Department of Preventive and Social Medicine.
+I was also the Co-Deputy Director of Ngā Pae o te Māramatanga, New Zealand’s Māori Centre of Research Excellence (CoRE) from 2016-2018.
+I have a background in Māori medical genetics and have worked in the department for over 12 years.
 During this time, the majority of my research has focused on injury and disability outcomes for Māori, as a Co-Investigator and Principal Investigator on a number of injury and disability research projects.
 I am committed to understanding and improving Māori health outcomes, particularly within the Ngāi Tahu takiwā and Southern New Zealand.

 Kāi Tahu, Kāti Māmoe, Waitaha